-Andy Murray knighted in New Year's Honors
+Sir-vice!
+Tennis star Andy Murray knighted in New Year's Honors List | CNN

 The distance runner, who came to the UK from Somalia at the age of eight, was forced to deny doping allegations in 2015 after it emerged he missed two drugs tests in the buildup to London 2012.

-Jessica Ennis, who added heptathlon silver to London gold in Rio before retiring, was made a dame (the highest accolade for women) along with Olympic rowing gold medalist Helen Grainger.
+Jessica Ennis, who added heptathlon silver to London gold in Rio before retiring, was made a dame (the highest accolade for women) along with Olympic rowing gold medalist Katherine Grainger.

 Equestrian Lee Pearson was also knighted for his achievement of winning 11 gold medals at five Paralympic Games.

-Note: An earlier version of this story incorrectly referred to Katherine Grainger as Helen Grainger.